SAP-samples/teched2025-AD165/exercises/ex1/README.md

 1. Hover the section with the video until you see a plus sign to the left of the video.
 Click the plus icon to add another column to the section.
 <p align="center"><img src="./images/ex1_03_08_0001.png" width="60%" alt="Add Column"/></p>

-2. Drag and drop the content from the left column to the new column.
-You can drop it as soon as a blue line appears.
-Remove the empty column on the leftin case it is not automatically deleted.
+2. Drag and drop the two widgets from the right column to the new column.
+You can drop them as soon as a blue line appears.
+Remove the empty column on the right in case it is not automatically deleted.
 <p align="center"><img src="./images/ex1_03_08_0002.png" width="90%" alt="Remove column"/></p>

 ---